2023 MRC-SCN UK-Canada Exchange Programme Awards

 This funding is available to support the following collaborative activities:

-- Travel for researchers in either direction, including transportation and meal costs while travelling
+- Travel for researchers in either direction, including transportation and meal costs while traveling

 - Accommodation costs for the duration of the exchange